Stephen-J-Whitaker/memory-game/README.md

     - Keyboard arrow keys could be used to play the game in place of a mouse.
     - The player could select differents sets of sound effects to use.
     - The player could be presented with game colour theme options.
+    - Difficulty settings could be implemented that shorten the game timeout feature or increase the rate at which the sequence is demonstrated to the player.

 ## **4. Testing**
 - ### **Code Validation**